bhj/KaraokeEternal/docs/_docs/index.md

 ### Player (admin only)

-The player is a page of the web app that's designed to run fullscreen on the system handling audio/video for a room.
+The player is a part of the web app designed to run in fullscreen mode on the system handling audio/video for a room.

-To start the player, sign in as an admin to a [room](#rooms-admin-only) with a browser that supports fullscreen mode.
+To start the player, sign in as an admin to a [room](#rooms-admin-only) using a browser that supports fullscreen mode.
 If no player is currently in the room, a notice will appear with a link to start the player.
-If you don't see a notice, your current browser doesn't support fullscreen mode.
+If you don't see a notice, your browser doesn't support fullscreen mode (but you can still manually navigate to `/player`).

-The player makes use of [WebGL 2.0](https://caniuse.com/#feat=webgl2) and the [Web Audio API](https://caniuse.com/#feat=audio-api).
-The current desktop versions of these browsers should be supported:

-- Chrome
-- Firefox

-**Note:** A desktop-class browser is recommended due to limitations in the fullscreen support of some mobile browsers.

-**Tip:** Most browsers will mute or prevent playback of media on a page that hasn't been interacted with yet.
-Clicking on the player page is usually sufficient, or you can add it to your browser's whitelist.

 ## Karaoke Forever Server

 ### Installation

-The server is bundled as a macOS and Windows application for convenience.

-**Important:** The server app is not currently signed, so macOS and Windows SmartScreen will complain by default. *Do not disable Gatekeeper* on macOS - simply right-click the file and choose Open.
+**Important:** The packaged app is not currently signed, so macOS Gatekeeper and Windows SmartScreen will likely complain by default.
+On macOS, *do not disable Gatekeeper*, simply right-click the .app and choose Open.

-Once running, click the Karaoke Forever Server menubar icon (macOS) or right-click the tray icon (Windows) to show the server URL.
-You can click *Open in browser* or browse to the server URL (be sure to include the port) from any device on the network.
-Note that the web app is primarily designed for mobile browsers.

-You can also run the server on most any platform with Node.js 10 or later:
+You can also run the server on most any platform with Node.js 12:

 1. Clone the project repository
 2. `npm install`
 3. `npm run compile`
 4. `npm run serve` and look for "Web server running at" for the **server URL**

-### Supported Media Files
+### Supported File Formats

-The following file formats are supported:

 - [MP3+G](https://en.wikipedia.org/wiki/MP3%2BG) (CD+Graphics and MP3 audio in separate files)

   The .cdg and .mp3 files must have the same name.
-Karaoke Forever will also look for an .m4a file and use it instead of the .mp3 if it finds one.
+Karaoke Forever will also look for an .m4a audio file and use it instead if present.

 - MP4 (video with audio)

   Note that since mp4/m4a files are only containers, codec support can vary depending on the browser running the [player](#player-admin-only).

+When determining the artist name and song title for each media file, the default behavior is to use the filename, assumed to be in the format "Artist - Title".
+This can be configured per-folder (see [MetaParser](#metaparser)).

-Media folders can be added via the [Preferences](#preferences-admin-only) section of the web app (when signed in as an admin).
-Media files that can't be scanned will not appear in the library, and are [logged to a file](#file-locations) by default.
+Media files that couldn't be added to the library are [logged to a file](#file-locations).
 To change the level of logging, see [Command Line Options](#command-line-options).

-Karaoke Forever expects media filenames to be in the format "Artist - Title" by default.
-To customize the filename parser's behavior, see [The Meta Parser](#the-meta-parser).

-### The Meta Parser
+### MetaParser

 Karaoke Forever expects media filenames to be in the format "Artist - Title" by default, but the parser can be configured on a per-folder basis using a `_kfconfig.js` file.
 When a `_kfconfig.js` file is encountered in a folder it applies to all files and subfolders within.
 If any subfolders have their own `_kfconfig.js` files, those take precedence.

 #### Configuring the Parser

-You can configure the default parser's behavior by returning an object with the options you want to override.
-For example, if a folder instead has filenames in the format "Title - Artist", you might drop in the following `_kfconfig.js` file:
+You can configure the default parser by returning an object with the options you want to override.
+For example, if a folder has filenames in the format "Title - Artist" instead, you could add this `_kfconfig.js` file:

 ```js
 return {